-002.02D1 The burning of any trees or vegetation indigenous tooriginating from the property of the owner or person in lawful possession of the land; and units, by individuals residing on the premises providing no nuisance or traffic hazard is created.
+002.02D1 The burning of any trees or vegetation indigenous to the property of the owner or person in lawful possession of the land; and

 002.02D2 The burning of any agriculturally related material that is potentially hazardous and where disposal by burning is recommended by the manufacturer.
 Such materials must have been used on the owner's property or person in legal possession of the said property.